ISC2 · ISSMP

 The broader demand environment for this credential is strong: the U.S. Bureau of Labor Statistics projects 33% job growth for information security analysts through 2033, and ISC2's 2024 Cybersecurity Workforce Study identified a global gap of 4.76 million cybersecurity professionals.
 The ISSMP is approved under DoD Directive 8140, making it particularly valuable for professionals pursuing or maintaining federal government and defense contractor positions.
 Compared to the base CISSP, the ISSMP signals specialization in governance and management — a differentiator that commands premium compensation and opens doors to executive-track opportunities that generalist certifications do not.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 833 questions.

 Explanation